ceilfors/gq/README.md

 # Release steps

-1. Create a new tag for the next release: `git tag <version`
+1. Create a new tag for the next release: `git tag <version>`
-2. Check if gradle is axion-plugin is successfully picking up the intended version `./gradlew currentVersion`
+2. Check if axion-plugin is successfully picking up the intended version `./gradlew currentVersion`
 3. Upload to jcenter: `./gradlew bintrayUpload -PbintrayUser=<> -PbintrayApiKey=<>`

 # Credits